gaelcolas/Sampler/README.md

 - Provide a minimum set of [InvokeBuild](https://github.com/nightroman/Invoke-Build) tasks that help you build, test, pack and publish your module.
-- Help building your module by adding elaborate sample elements like classes, MOF-based DSC resource, class-based DSC resource, helper module, embedded helper module, and more.
+- Help building your module by adding elaborate sample elements like classes, MOF-based DSC resources, class-based DSC resources, helper modules, embedded helper modules, and more.
-- Avoid the "it works on my machine" or removes the dependence on specific tools (such as a CI tool).
+- Avoid the "it works on my machine" and remove the dependence on specific tools (such as a CI tool).
 - Ensures the build process can be run anywhere the same way (whether behind a firewall, on a developers workstation, or in a build agent).
-- Assume nothing is set up, and you don't have Admin rights.
+- Assume nothing is set up, and you don't have local administrator rights.
-- Works cross-platform.
+- Works on Windows, Linux and MacOS.

 Check the video for a quick intro:

-> _Note: The video was made when Sampler was young, and it has been a lot of_
+> _Note: The video was made when Sampler was in early stages.
+Since that time_
-> _iteration since then, so please also read the documentation below that_
+> _there have been a lot of improvements and changes, so please read the_
-> _reflects the improvements we made along the way._
+> _ documentation below._

 [![Sampler demo video](https://img.youtube.com/vi/bbpFBsl8K9k/0.jpg)](https://www.youtube.com/watch?v=bbpFBsl8K9k&ab_channel=DSCCommunity)